-Strange Way of Life just premiered at the 76th Cannes International Film Festival.
-The film is out of competition, presumably because of its duration of just 31 minutes.
+Strange Way of Life premiered at the 76th Cannes International Film Festival, when this piece was originally written.
+The film was out of competition, presumably because of its duration of just 31 minutes.
 This is the second time the Spanish director has directed an English-language film, the first one being the equally short The Human Voice (three years ago in Venice).
 Because of its unusual length, the movie is unlikely to see widespread theatrical release.
 On the other hand, it may find peculiar distribution strategies.
 Almodovar’s 2020 film was shown in UK cinemas followed by a real-time nationwide Q&A with the Iberian filmmaker and British actress Tilda Swindon.

 In cinemas across the UK on Monday, September 25th, presented with a recorded Q&A.